 If the real estate dealer’s mantra is “Location, location, location”, so it must be for restaurateurs as well!
 A restaurant’s visibility and its ability to attract the target audience highly depends on its location.
 Many restaurant owners settle for a location that’s slightly off the beaten path just because of lower rent and end up losing their potential customers.
 “Make sure your location is the ideal balance of cost effectiveness and great visibility for your target audience”, says Rifaquat.

 The internet is one of the most influential tools for businesses to use, especially restaurants.
 Research says restaurants are one of the most searched industries online.
 Hence, the reason to start creating a powerful online presence is quite obvious – that’s where your customers are!
 Running paid promotions and campaigns, addressing complaints and having conversations on social media are all tremendously important to build enduring relationships with your customers.

 Keep an updated menu system

 Many restaurant start-ups go through stagnant or dwindling sales in the first few months.
 That’s when it’s essential to check your menu for outdated dishes and understanding what’s driving your customers’ taste buds.
 Having a robust feedback system from the beginning will go a long way at this stage.
 In times like these, it’s wise to consider investing in a POS system having integrated management features to help you update your menus and inventory on a regular basis efficiently.

 Focus on proper employee training

-Unprofessional behavior and questionable skills of staff members often lead to the loss of many customers and untold revenue.
+Unprofessional behaviour and questionable skills of staff members often lead to the loss of many customers and untold revenue.
 According to Rifaquat “giving top-notch training to all employees minimizes the chances of such problems at the very beginning.
 Also, give the staff a certain level of autonomy to make decisions that enhance diner experiences, like offering a free drink with compliments of the house or some other value add towards service recovery, without you having to be around.”